Māori Health Research at University of Otago, Wellington

 Te Rōpū Rangahau Hauora a Eru Pōmare (Eru Pōmare Māori Health Research Centre) was established in 1992 to undertake health research by and for Māori and to train Māori in a variety of research methods.

-The Women’s Health Research Centre, directed by Dr Bev Lawton, has several Māori health research projects focused on maternal and child health.
+The Department of Obstetrics, Gynaecology and Women's Health has several Māori health research projects focused on maternal and child health.

 The Wellington Asthma, Allergy and Respiratory Research Group has a number of projects focused on Māori respiratory disease led by Dr Tristram Ingham and Mrs Bernadette Jones.

 The Cancer and Chronic Conditions (C3) research group is conducting projects aimed at increasing equity in cancer care and improving cancer outcomes for Māori.

 Resources to Support Good Practice in Health Research